fullfud/LightSelector/README.md

 # LightSelector

-/lightmode toggle	Enter/exit light selection mode /lightmode save	Save selected lights (exits toggle mode) /lightmode on	Turn ON all saved lights
+/lightmode toggle	Selection mode
+/lightmode save	Save
+/lightmode on	Turn ON
-/lightmode off	Turn OFF all saved lights
+/lightmode off	Turn OFF

 How to build